 As his art evolved, he realized that one can also "paint" with light, and that light need not be restricted to its more traditional functions, for traversing through space, for reading, for taking visual cues while communicating, to give three common examples.
 And in the process, and by design, his art lost much of its functional status.

-"Painting with light" means that light can be filtered, mirrored, shadowed, reflected, directed, and focused, all within context of the assemblage forms in which it interacts.
+"Painting with light" means that light can be filtered, mirrored, shadowed, colored, distorted, reflected, directed, and focused, all within context of the assemblage forms in which it interacts.
 In effect, light can be “shaped” and adapted, just as form can, as part of the overall sculptural composition.
 And this is his focus today.

 Therefore, Kogan's most recent work would most appropriately be characterized as “assemblage light sculptures”, focusing on the arrangement and transformation of form, integrated with the “exploitation” of light.
-He sees this as an evolution of the manner in which light and form interact.
-The object illuminated and the source that illuminates become one.